Minority Health Professions Foundation

 STIPENDS & ALLOWANCES

 • Stipends – The program provides a $4,000 stipend for participation in the program.
-The stipend is released in two installments.
-The stipend released in two installments – at the beginning and the end of the program.
+The stipend is released in two installments – at the beginning and the end of the program.

-• Travel – The program provides roundtrip travel or mileage reimbursement for students who reside outside of the Atlanta, Georgia area.
+• Travel – The program provides roundtrip travel or mileage reimbursement for students who attend school outside of the Atlanta, Georgia area.

 • Housing – Housing is provided to non-resident students.